 By Vishwanath Prasad Varma

-Similar eastern books
+Best eastern books

 Stephen Batchelor was once born in Scotland, in 1953.
 He grew up in a humanist atmosphere along with his mom and brother in Watford, north west of London.
-After finishing his schooling at Watford Grammar institution, he travelled overland to India in 1972, on the age of eighteen.
-He settled in Dharamsala, the capital-in-exile of the Dalai Lama, and studied on the Library of Tibetan Works and records.
+After finishing his schooling at Watford Grammar university, he travelled overland to India in 1972, on the age of eighteen.
+He settled in Dharamsala, the capital-in-exile of the Dalai Lama, and studied on the Library of Tibetan Works and documents.